Nikki Haley, Trump’s pick for U.N. ambassador, trashed him during GOP primary

 And as recently as late October, Haley was voicing her concern about her party’s presidential nominee.

 “This is no longer a choice for me on personalities, because I’m not a fan of either one,” Haley said.
 “What it is about is policy.
-And the best person based on the policies and dealing with things like Obamacare still is Donald Trump.
+And the best person based on the policies and dealing with things like Obamacare still is Donald Trump.”

-She added: “That doesn’t mean it’s an easy vote, but it does mean that I’m watching out for the people of South Carolina and I’m watching out for the people of this country and that’s who I will be voting for on Nov.
+She added: “That doesn’t mean it’s an easy vote, but it does mean that I’m watching out for the people of South Carolina, and I’m watching out for the people of this country, and that’s who I will be voting for on Nov.
 8.”

 After meeting with Trump last week, though, Haley told reporters their public feud during the campaign was long forgotten.